Circuit-Digest/esp32-capacitive-touch-sensor-to-control-home-appliances/README.md

 - Wire touch pads to GPIOs (e.g., GPIO 4, 5)
 - Connect relays to ESP32 and AC appliances
-- Ensure common GND for all components
+- Ensure a common GND for all components

 ### 3. Code Upload